Questions to Ask When Looking for a CPA

 DIY bookkeeping leaves room for error, especially in the hectic life of a business owner.
 It is rarely anyone’s area of expertise (or passion).
 If your numbers are not adding up, do not wait until tax season to figure out why.

 Bookkeepers connect the dots between your sales, expenses, and profits to ensure business growth.
 They know how to properly categorize your transactions, keeping your books compliant and ready for tax season.
-At Xendoo Online Bookkeeping, you can rely on your dedicated team of finance experts to deliver accurate statements and financial peace of mind year-round.
+At xendoo Online Bookkeeping, you can rely on your dedicated team of finance experts to deliver accurate statements and financial peace of mind year-round.

 #4.
 Tax Season is Chaotic